 Search engine optimization is incredibly important for marketers.
 When you optimize your web pages -- including your blog posts -- you're making your website more visible to people who are looking for keywords associated with your brand, product, or service via search engines like Google.

 But it can be a pretty tricky tactic to master with Google's copious algorithm updates.

-Note that this list does not cover every single SEO tactic.
-Rather, these tips are meant to get you started with improving SEO for your blog.
+Note that this list doesn't cover every single SEO tactic under the sun.
+Rather, these tips are meant to get you started with improving SEO for your blog in particular.

 1) Focus on 1–2 long-tail keywords.

 Optimizing your blog posts for keywords is not about incorporating as many keywords into your posts as possible.
 Turns out that'll actually hurt your SEO because search engines will think you're keyword stuffing (i.e., including your keywords as much as possible with the sole purpose of gaining ranking in organic search).